 There are some examples from other heritage venues at the end of this document.

-- Involve families and young people who are D/deaf or hearing impaired and ask for their feedback.
+Involve families and young people who are D/deaf or hard of hearing and ask for their feedback.

 Use existing networks to get in touch with people – ask a local Deaf school, a Special Educational Needs and Disabilities (SEND) School, or charities mentioned at the bottom of this resource.
 For example, Frank Barnes School for Deaf Children organises an annual Family Day in partnership with the British Library, which is accessible to all.